Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

   $$f1 = \frac{R+P}{2}-\frac{(R-P)^2}{2(R+P)}.$$

+  This allows the f1 score to better represent the quality of a model: Having a very good precision but a poor recall will be more penalized than by merely using the arithmetic mean.

   Moreover, the f1 score is not very sensitive to imbalanced data (one class of the classification being more represented in the data than the other, like in Figure 1.), as opposed to some other metrics, like the [accuracy](https://www.wikiwand.com/en/Accuracy_and_precision#/In_binary_classification).
+  This is yet another advantage when dealing with imbalanced data, as we are doing here.

+  Now that we understand the metric that we will use to assess the model, let's move on to the cleaning procedure of the data set.

 ### Cleaning process